0xaa4eb/ulyp/README.md

 Turn your software inside out.
 The tool records everything you app does, and you then can analyze the execution flow.
 Bytecode instrumentation is handled by [byte-buddy](https://github.com/raphw/byte-buddy), UI is built on JavaFX.

 Here is a basic example.
-We have transactional method service and Hibernate is used as a JPA provider.
+We have a transactional method service and Hibernate is used as a JPA provider.

     ```
     @Service